 While the 2021 report found most businesses embraced the benefits of disability employment, in many cases businesses believed it was altruistic, benefiting the employee more so than the business.

-“While it’s encouraging to see so many employers getting behind disability employment, too often it’s seen as a “good thing to do” as opposed to a smart move that benefits the overall business through greater productivity and inclusion,” APM Group CEO Michael Anghie said.
+“While it’s encouraging to see so many employers getting behind disability employment, too often it’s seen as a “good thing to do” as opposed to a smart move that benefits the overall business through greater productivity and inclusivity,” APM Group CEO Michael Anghie said.

 Loyal and reliable employees